Birth Control Hormones: The Patch

 - It's easy to check to see if you forgot to put one on.

 - The patch doesn't protect against sexually transmitted infections (STIs), such as herpes or HIV/AIDS.
-If you aren't sure if your sex partner or partners might have an STI, use a condom to help protect against disease.
+You can use a condom to reduce your risk of getting an STI.

 - The patch may cause changes in your period.
 You may have little bleeding, skipped periods, or spotting.
 If you use the patch continuously, without stopping for a week each month, your periods will stop.
 But you may still have breakthrough bleeding.
 This usually isn't harmful and may decrease over time.

-- It may cause mood changes, less interest in sex, or weight gain.
+- It may cause mood changes or less interest in sex.

 - The patch contains estrogen.
 It may not be right for you if you have certain health problems or concerns.